London Street Commune: Political reaction

-Conservative politicians condemned the London Street Commune; Tory MP John Biggs-Davison told the Reading Evening Post that London was being overrun by "hippies, anarchists and layabouts" while former minister Enoch Powell take away from the events were that hippies were out to "repudiate authority and destroy it".
+Conservative politicians condemned the London Street Commune; Tory MP John Biggs-Davison told the Reading Evening Post that London was being overrun by "hippies, anarchists and layabouts" while former minister Enoch Powell's take away from the events were that hippies were out to "repudiate authority and destroy it".
 Leader of the Conservative Party Edward Heath took a more benign view, with the Birmingham Daily Post reporting that Heath thought "hippies were a limited phenomenon.
 In every generation, there was something of that kind but it should not be forgotten that there were millions of young people in Britain who were not following the hippy life."

 Other actions

 After Hippydilly, the London Street Commune moved to a previously squatted school at Endell Street in Covent Garden.
 This was evicted after a few days in another large police operation.
 There were 63 arrests and one month later 32 people were still being held at Ashford Remand Centre.
 Of these, eight were singled out as ringleaders and charged under the Forcible Entry Act 1429.
 All eight were found guilty after a trial at Lewes Crown Court, but the punishments varied.
 Two people were jailed for nine months, two were sent to detention centres, three were given suspended sentences and one was fined £20.

-An office building in Russell Square in Bloomsbury was then occupied and quickly evicted.
+An office building in Russell Square in Bloomsbury was then occupied but its occupants quickly evicted.